-15 Moroccan Kids Gang Rape Donkey, Contract Rabies
+15 Moroccan Kids Gang-Rape Donkey, Contract Rabies

 — SIGNAL (@thesignalng) August 18, 2017

-It’s unclear if the teenagers will be charged with any crimes, in connection to raping the animal.
+It’s unclear if the teenagers will be charged with any crimes in connection to raping the animal.
 Unfortunately, the owner of the victimized animal has been ordered to slaughter it to avoid further spread of the disease.

 What do you think about this story?
 Do you think that the kids who raped the donkey should face some kind of punishment?
 Should the parents of the boys be held responsible?
 You can add your thoughts to the comment section below.

-[Featured Image By Lenar Musin/Shuttershock]
+[Featured Image by Lenar Musin/Shutterstock]